-FY 2011 TA ASKS MEDICAID NOT STARTED IN Progress COMPLETED IMPLEMENTATION DATE Jan.
-1, 2011 §2006.
-SPECIAL ADJUSTMENT TO FMAP DETERMINATION FOR CERTAIN STATES RECOVERING FROM A MAJOR DISASTER.
+MEDICAID NOT IN COMPLETED IMPI STARTED PROGRESS LEMENTATION LEMENTATION STARTED PROGRESS DATE in.
+1, 2011 ISSUE [BUDGET ITEM] §2006.
+Special Adjustment to FMAP Determination for Certain States Recovering from a Major Disaster.
 Reduces projected decreases in federal Medicaid matching funds as a result of the regular updating process, for states that have experienced major disaster.
 To qualify as a "disaster recovery FMAP adjustment state", a state must have over the past seven fiscal years received a Presidential declaration of a major disaster under the provisions of sec.
 401 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act and every county or Parrish in the state statewide was eligible for both individual and public assistance.
-Jan.
-1, 2011 §2001.
-STATE FINANCIAL HARDSHIP EXEMPTION. ■ Between January 1, 2011 and December 31, 2013, a state is exempt from the maintenance-of-effort for optional non-pregnant, non-disabled adult populations above 133 percent of the federal poverty level if the state certifies to the Secretary that the state is experiencing a budget deficit for the year in which the certification is made or projects to have a budget deficit for a succeeding state fiscal year.
-LEGISLATIVE CONSIDERATIONS ■ A state may make the necessary certification that they are experiencing a budget deficit on or after December 31, 2010.
-July 1, 2011 §2005.
+Ja in.
+1, 2011 ISSUE [BUDGET ITEM] §2001.
+STATE FINANCIAL HARDSHIP EXEMPTION.
+Between January 1, 2011 and December 31, 2013, a state is exempt from the maintenance-of-effort for optional non-pregnant, non-disabled adult populations above 133 percent of the federal poverty level if the state certifies to the Secretary that the state is experiencing a budget deficit for the year in which the certification is made or projects to have a budget deficit for a succeeding state fiscal year.
+LEGISLATIVE CONSIDERATIONS A state may make the necessary certification that they are experiencing a budget deficit on or after December 31, 2010. ut n n ıly 1, 2011 ISSUE [BUDGET ITEM] §2005.
 PAYMENTS TO TERRITORIES.
 Beginning in July 1, 2011 through September 30, 2019, all territories' FMAP rate and spending caps will be increased.
 Requires territories in 2014 to provide coverage to childless adults who met income eligibility standards consistent with those already established for parents by the territories.
 Provides that the cost of providing coverage to newly eligible individuals will not count towards the spending cap.
-TERRITORIES AND THE HEALTH INSURANCE EXCHANGES Each territory will have a one-time option to "opt-in" to state (or territory)-based insurance exchanges in 2014.
+Territories and the Health Insurance Exchanges Each territory will have a one-time option to "opt-in" to state (or territory)-based insurance exchanges in 2014.